steqeq/0000/docs/what-is-rocm.rst

 What is ROCm?
 ***********************************************************

-ROCm is an open-source stack, composed primarily of open-source software, designed for graphics processing unit (GPU) computation.
+ROCm is an open source stack, composed primarily of open-source software, designed for graphics processing unit (GPU) computation.
 ROCm consists of a collection of drivers, development tools, and APIs that enable GPU programming from low-level kernel to end-user applications.